Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 > {: .output}
 {: .solution}

-With the next command, we are going to create a table in [Biom](https://biom-format.org/) format called `ERR2935805.biom` from our Kraken report, `ERR2935805.report`.
+With the next command, we are going to create a table in [Biom](https://biom-format.org/) format from our Kraken report, `ERR2935805.report` and also from a Kraken report from a real world metagenome so we can compare the mock metagenome to a real metagenome.
+This is a sample from the dataset of [JG Okie et al., 2020](https://elifesciences.org/articles/49816).

 ~~~